Hexensuelze/duke3d_hrp/hrp_readme.txt

 Here's what the Duke3D HRP has to offer:
    - EDuke32 port for Duke Nukem 3D (by TerminX and Plagman, based on JFDuke3D by Jonathon "JonoF" Fowler).
-Which one is included depends on how well they support the current HRP version.
+Supports older Polymost renderer as well as the more advanced Polymer renderer (with advanced effects like normal/specular mapping, per-pixel dynamic lighting, real-time shadows etc).
      For more info about these ports, check out JonoF's JFDuke3D and the EDuke32 site.
    - 32-bit high resolution textures with 4-8 times the detail of the original textures.
    - Models instead of the old sprites.